-When people ever think about the corporate world, their ideas usually come from what they saw in movies, hear in the news headlines, or heard from any of the friend or family.
-They often portray half real stories about the reality.
-For some the corporate looks like a glamorous world with big offices, branded laptops and high salaries, while for others it looks like endless working hours, strict bosses and toxic competition.
+When people think about the corporate world, their ideas usually come from what they saw in movies, heard in the news headlines, or heard from any of the friend or family.
+They often portray half-real stories about reality.
+For some, the corporate world looks like a glamorous world with big offices, branded laptops and high salaries, while for others it looks like endless working hours, strict bosses and toxic competition.

-The truth is far from these, though these are true but not completely.
-The corporate world is neither only about success and luxury nor it is completely about stress and pressure.
-Like every other field it has it’s own challenges and opportunities, the fact is depended on how you approach it and take the success.
+The truth is far from these, though these are true, but not completely.
+The corporate world is neither only about success and luxury nor is it completely about stress and pressure.
+Like every other field, it has its own challenges and opportunities; the fact depends on how you approach it and achieve success.

-Sadly , many freshers step into their first job carrying myths about corporate which shapes their expectations in wrong way.
-For example, they may believe that promotions come automatically with experience, or that all the managers are difficult to deal with.
-These assumptions can lead to disappointment when reality doesn’t match to what they imagined.
+Sadly, many freshers step into their first job carrying myths about the corporate world, which shape their expectations in the wrong way.
+For example, they may believe that promotions come automatically with experience or that all managers are difficult to deal with.
+These assumptions can lead to disappointment when reality doesn’t match what they imagined.

 1. Work-Life Balance